CS342/2024-Stronger/README.md

 Theo: Augmenting Account.
 Weekly summary on Home Page.
 Workout Selection, Workout day and week selection.
 Logic for determining current week and curreent exercise day.

 Tulika: ProBot (chatbot for logging in protein intake).
 Protein ring on Home Page.
 Weekly Stats view for weekly protein intake.
 Logic for storing and retrieving protein data from Firestore.

-Tulika: ProBot (chatbot for logging in protein intake).
-Protein ring on Home Page.
-Weekly Stats view for weekly protein intake.
-Logic for storing and retrieving protein data from Firestore.

 Mena: Creating Input Form for user to submit workout information, reading and writing data from Firestore

-Kevin: Food tracking via image recognition
+Kevin: Food tracking via image recognition, includes creating CoreML Image Recognition model from scratch, Chatbot version to fetch and store protein data following image recognition.
+Also created SavedMeals workflow (scrapped)

 Yanav: Worked on the Workout Video view, thumbnails for different workouts, added the button for the portion size pdf